-Return to Study
+4.5 Return to Study

-A request to return to study must be made in writing to the Assistant Director HE: Academic Registry.
+Should the sanction imposed on a student require them to suspend their studies, there is a process that must be following for returning to study at UCW.
+A request to return to study must be made in writing to the HE Academic Registrar.
 Each student's case will vary depending upon the context and specific circumstances.
-In each case, however, a return to study by a student will be dependent upon the student satisfying the Assistant Director HE: Academic Registry that they have complied with any conditions placed upon their return.
+In each case, however, a return to study by a student will be dependent upon the student satisfying the HE Academic Registrar that they have complied with any conditions placed upon their return (if applicable).

-Normally the student will be invited to meet with the Assistant Director HE: Academic Registry to consider the request to return to study.
-The student mat be required to produce satisfactory medical and/or other evidence of their fitness to study (for example, a psychiatrist's report or GP's letter) from recognised professionals who have sufficient knowledge of the student, the demands of higher education, and the student's intended programme of study in order to give an informed opinion.
+Normally the student will be invited to meet with the HE Academic Registrar and the HE Specialist Support Manager to consider the request to return to study.
+The student may be required to produce satisfactory medical and/or other evidence of their fitness to study (for example, a psychiatrist's report or GP letter) from recognised professionals who have sufficient knowledge of the student, the demands of higher education, and the student's intended programme of study in order to give an informed opinion.

-The Assistant Director HE: Academic Registry will determine whether to permit the student to return to study.
+The Director of Higher Education will the determine whether to permit the student to return to study.
 In reaching their decision, they may consult with relevant staff and/or external professionals.

-The Assistant Director HE: Academic Registry may impose conditions upon any return to study (for example, relating to the student's conduct, any support they should seek or academic progress).
+They may impose conditions upon any return to study (for example, relating to the student's conduct, any support they should seek or academic progress).
 The student will be notified in writing, with reasons, normally within ten working days of the student's written request to return to study.
-If the request is turned down, the letter will include information on the process of re-application for a return to study.
+If the request is turned down, the letter will include information on the process of re-application for a return to study (if appropriate).

-The decision of the Assistant Director HE: Academic Registry is final.
+The decision of the Director of Higher Education is final.

 UCW will work collaboratively with the student in respect of any support arrangements put in place for a return to study.
-Before or on their return, the student will be invited to attend a Return to Study Meeting with appropriate members of academic staff (e.g. the programme leader) and HEART.
+Before or on their return, the student will be invited to attend a Return to Study Meeting with appropriate members of academic staff (e.g., the Course Co-ordinator) and HEART.
 At the Return to Study Meeting, an action plan will be drawn up to support the student's successful transition back to study.
 The action plan will detail any conditions imposed and any support identified in respect of the student's return.
 The action plan will include a timetable for any review meetings which have been deemed necessary to assist the student's successful return to study.
-If conditions are attached, failure to comply will lead to further Fitness to Study procedures under Stage 3.
+If conditions are attached, failure to comply will lead to further Fitness to Practise procedures under Stage 3.
 The student will be sent a summary of the Return to Study Meeting and a copy of the action plan, normally within five working days of the meeting.